 The Cheetos logo uses a unique identification font that was designed specifically for the brand and does not have an official name.
 This typeface has been specially designed to give the Cheetos logo a distinctive style and recognizability.
 Now, these are wide letters with sharp protrusions at the top.
 They are painted yellow and complemented by a black background.
 In addition, red, white, and blue were present at different times.

 These colors are important for the Cheetos brand as they help create a recognizable and identifiable brand image.
 Orange, in particular, has become a brand symbol and is associated with the product itself – orange Cheetos chips.
-Yellow, in turn, gives the logo and brand energy and a positive attitude.
+In turn, yellow gives the logo brand energy and a positive attitude.

-For customers, bright colors create an impression of fun and joy, which is consistent with associations with a light and tasty snack, such as Cheetos chips.
-In addition, the color orange can induce appetite and be associated with food.
+For customers, bright colors create an impression of fun and joy, consistent with associations with a light and tasty snack, such as Cheetos chips.
+In addition, orange can induce appetite and be associated with food.